 A genocide charge has enormous repercussions and needs to be taken seriously by both the government and the accused.
-A professional legal defense is almost certainly necessary, since cases of this kind are often complicated and include multiple charges and complex evidentiary issues and allegations that can be difficult to establish.
-If you're facing any federal crime, it's important to contact a qualified criminal defense attorney to learn how he or she can help prepare your defense.
+A professional legal defense is almost certainly necessary, since cases of this kind are often complicated and can include complex evidentiary issues and allegations that can be difficult to establish.
+If you're facing this or any other federal charges, it's important to contact a qualified criminal defense attorney to understand your rights under the law.